Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

-Elehuris Montero -- batting .400 in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on September 5 at 9:40 PM ET.
+The Colorado Rockies, including Elehuris Montero and his .563 slugging percentage over his past 10 games, battle starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-3) against the Diamondbacks.

 Elehuris Montero Game Info & Props vs. the Diamondbacks